 While it may be tempting to have a set schedule for each week where the same employees are working the same days, this can lead to some employees working much longer than others.

 The issue here is that if some employees work too often they can get overtime while some employees are working much less.
-Overtime is very expensive for your business, so consider implementing a rotating schedule to make sure your work hours are being distributed equally.
+Overtime is very expensive for your business, so consider implementing a rotating schedule and using a work hours calculator to make sure your work hours are being distributed equally.

 2. Get a free software that tracks your labor costs and your sales and warns you when costs rise.

-Keeping track of labor costs with a labor cost calculator can be a huge time suck.
-And on top of all you have to do to run your business, you might not have the time to do it.
-That’s why it’s important to consider a free employee scheduling and time tracking software like Homebase.
+Cost tracking with a labor cost calculator can be a huge time suck.
+And on top of all, you have to do to run your business, you might not have the time to do it.
+That’s why it’s important to consider free employee scheduling and time tracking software like Homebase.

 Homebase allows you to integrate your scheduling and time tracking with your point of sale system so you can monitor labor costs and sales.
-With Homebase you can hire new employees, make your team’s schedule, track hours worked, and export your timesheets to payroll all in one place.
+With Homebase, you can hire new employees, make your team’s schedule, track labor hours, and export your timesheets to payroll all in one place.

-With such an all-in-one solution, it’s easy to stay on top of your labor costs.
+With such an all-in-one solution, it’s easy to stay on top of your labor costs and other key metrics and labor data.
 Plus, you’re notified when a schedule you make is too costly for you or if an employee is approaching overtime.